top of page

 Hydrangea quercifolia ‘Ruby Slippers’ Dwarf form of the choice Oakleaf Hydrangea.
 Smaller than the species, but with all of the same great attributes: exfoliating bark, exceptional purple-red fall color and long cone-shaped white flowers in summer that turn from white to pink to red.
 Grows to 4’.
 Sun to part shade.
 Zone 5.

-Hydrangea serrata ‘Blue Billows’ Longtime favorite cultivar notable for its reliable summer blossoms.
+Hydrangea serrata ‘Blue Billow’ Longtime favorite cultivar notable for its reliable summer blossoms.
 Lacecap form with panicles of blue flowers mid to late summer.
 Blooms on old and new wood.
 Grows to 3’.
 Part shade.
 Zone 5.

 Kalopanax maximowiczii This novel looking tree features deeply cut, palmate leaves and coarse, thorny stems.
 Moderate to slow growing to 25’ or more.
 Interesting as a specimen or for the collector.
 Sun to part shade.
 Zone 4.